probe-lab/network-measurements/results/rfm7-distribution-dht-lookup-content-routing.md

 Certain graphs also filter on "fast" durations.
 Since the standard deviation for certain phases could be greater than the mean, "fast" was considered to be anything under the mean.

-The following tables include what would be considered "slow" for each phase and file size.
+The following tables include what would be considered "slow" for each phase and file size averaged over all regions.

 **File Size: 52429 B**